-The Ball must be a "Wilson," hand selected, bearing the signature of the Commissioner of the League, Roger Goodell.
+The ball must be a "Wilson," hand selected, bearing the signature of the Commissioner of the League, Roger Goodell.

 The ball shall be made up of an inflated (121⁄2 to 131⁄2 pounds) urethane bladder enclosed in a pebble grained, leather case (natural tan color) without corrugations of any kind.
-It shall have the form of a prolate spheroid and the size and weight shall be: long axis, 11 to 111⁄4 inches; long circumference, 28 to 281⁄2 inches; short circumference, 21 to 211⁄4 inches; weight, 14 to 15 ounces.
+It shall have the form of a prolate spheroid, and the size and weight shall be: long axis, 11 to 111⁄4 inches; long circumference, 28 to 281⁄2 inches; short circumference, 21 to 211⁄4 inches; weight, 14 to 15 ounces.

 The Referee shall be the sole judge as to whether all balls offered for play comply with these specifications.
-A pump is to be furnished by the home club, and the balls shall remain under the supervision of the Referee until they are delivered to the ball attendant just prior to the start of the game.
+A League-approved inflation measurement device will be provided to the officials for every game.
+In addition, a pump is to be furnished by the home club.
+The balls shall remain under the supervision of the Referee until they are delivered to members of the ball crew just prior to the start of the game.